flux-iac/tofu-controller/docs/use_tf_controller/to_provision_resources_and_auto_approve.md

 ## Create a Terraform object

 The `Terraform` object is a Kubernetes custom resource definition (CRD) object.
-It is the core object of TF-controller.
+It is the core object of TF-controller and defines the Terraform module, backend configuration, and GitOps automation mode..

 It defines the Terraform module, the backend configuration, and the GitOps automation mode.